Jezerig/Distributed-Systems-Assignment-2-XMLRPC-Server/README.md

 Run:
 1. python xmlrpc_server.py
-2. python xmlrpc_client.py (in another termninal, multiple clients is possible)
+2. python xmlrpc_client.py (in another terminal, multiple clients is possible)
 3. The program has instructions to move on from there.

 Video link: